in2code-de/powermail/Documentation/ForAdministrators/BestPractice/PreventDuplicates.md

 Powermail is not able to prevent duplicates automatically and will store those mails/answers twice or even more.
 If you dig into the issue "Preventing double-click in html forms" in general it will turn out that it's not that simple to solve.
-Nevertheless I will give you some hints how to get rid of those problems in powermail or mail-forms.
+Nevertheless, I will give you some hints how to get rid of those problems in powermail or mail-forms.

 ## 1. Solving usability issues

-We took over a large TYPO3 instance of an insurance company with a lot of powermail forms on there webpage.
+We took over a large TYPO3 instance of an insurance company with a lot of powermail forms on their webpage.
 Facts like an old TYPO3 and PHP version, a small server and some bad caching configuration pulled the performance down.
-In addition there was no feedback for the visitors on a form submit.
+In addition, there was no feedback for the visitors on a form submit.

 Going into details: If the visitor clicked submit, he could not see if a validation rule stops the submit-process or if the server is simply too slow to answer within 5 seconds.